-Hot sauces come in all different types, but there is usually one commonality: they contain peppers.
-Many sauces also contain sweet foods like onions, mangoes, pineapples, peaches and more.
+Hot sauces come in many different types, but there is usually one commonality: they contain peppers.
+Many sauces also contain sweet foods like onion, tomato, pineapple, peaches and more.
 With so many fresh ingredients, you’ve probably wondered, does hot sauce go bad?

 - Vinegar.
-Vinegar is highly acidic, and thus it is an inhabitable place for bacteria.
+Vinegar is highly acidic, and thus it is inhabitable for bacteria.
 Not all sauced contain vinegar, but many are high in it.

-Because of the preservation characteristics of these ingredients, some sauces, like Cholula, don’t require refrigeration at all.
-The acidity level prevents the growth of unwanted bacteria & mold.
+Because of the preservation characteristics of these ingredients, some sauces, like Cholula and Tabasco, don’t require refrigeration at all.
+The low pH level prevents the growth of unwanted bacteria & mold.

-Overall, most hot sauces have a very long shelf life.
-A simple inspection can help you determine whether the sauce is still safe to eat.
+Overall, most hot sauces have a very long shelf life, especially before being opened.
+If you are unsure of your hot sauce, a simple inspection can help you determine whether the sauce is still safe to eat.

 How Can I Tell When Hot Sauce Is Bad?

 Hot sauce tends to let you know when it has gone bad.
-Many of us have old, forgotten bottles of hot sauce, keeping them in case the mood ever strikes to use them.
-However, like most foods, hot sauce will eventually spoil.
+Many of us have old, forgotten bottles of hot sauce, keeping them in case the mood ever strikes.
+However, like most foods, hot sauce can eventually spoil.
 So how can you tell if your hot sauce has gone bad?

 - Look.
-If your hot sauce appears to have spots of fuzz or mold, throw it away.
+If your hot sauce appears to have spots of fuzzy mold, throw it away.
 However, discoloration (fading) is normal with oxygen exposure, and is not necessarily a cause for concern.
 Basically, if something appears to be growing on your hot sauce, it’s time to say goodbye.